RishankDudhat05/VOYAGR/userstories.md

 ### US-21: Carbon Footprint Tracker
 #### User Story
-As an eco-conscious traveler,
+> *As a* eco-conscious traveler,
-I want to see the estimated carbon footprint of my flights and stays,
+> *I want to see the estimated carbon footprint of my flights and stays,
-So that I can make sustainable travel choices.
+> *So that I can make sustainable travel choices.

 #### Acceptance Criteria
-- Each flight and hotel option shows an estimated carbon emission score.
+- *And I know I am done when:* Each flight and hotel option shows an estimated carbon emission score.
-- I can filter options by “eco-friendly” or “low carbon impact.”
+- *And I know I am done when:* I can filter options by “eco-friendly” or “low carbon impact.”

 #### Source Justification
 This story supports **Usability** (extra filtering option) and **Scalability** (future eco-features).